 USB client – the device that receives communications on a USB bus.
 By definition, a computer is alway a USB host, and most peripherals, such as printers and audio interfaces, are USB clients.
 A tablet can be either, being a host when attached to peripherals and a client when attached to a computer.

 USB connectors (types) – There are several types of USBconnectors.
 The Type A connector (officially called a Standard A connector) is wide and flat in appearance, and plugs into Type A ports found on most USB host devices, such as computers and USB power adapters.
 Type A plugs are found on one end of most USB cables and are integrated into smaller devices such as USB thumb drives.
 The USB Type B connector (officially called a Standard B connector) has a hexagonal-shaped plug, and are found on many USB peripherals, such as printers, keyboards, external hard drives, and audio interfaces.
 Type A and B connectors used with USB 1.0 and USB 2.0 devices have four pins, while USB 3.0 uses a 9-pin format.
 Although USB 1.0 and USB 2.0 Type A and B connections are compatible with USB 3.0 connections, you cannot plug USB 3.0 connectors into USB 1.0 or USB 2.0 connections.
-The Type-C connector (officially called a Standard C connector) is about the same size as that of the Micro-B USB (see below).
-Both ends of a Type-C cable are the same, and can be plugged in in either orientation so that you do not need to worry about being upside down.
-It is often called USB-C. There is also a Powered B connection that has 11 pins, with the exta two conductors used to carry power.
+The USB Type C connector (officially called a Standard C connector, but frequenly called USB-C) is very thin, about the same size as that of the Micro-B USB (see below).
+Both ends of a Type C cable are the same, and can be plugged in in either orientation so that you do not need to worry about being upside down.
+USB-C connector is used with both Thunderbolt 3 and USB 3.1 to transfer both data and power.
+There is also a Powered B connection that has 11 pins, with the extra two conductors used to carry power.
 The USB Micro Type A connector is a compact version of the USB Type A connector utilizing a 5-pin design.
 The USB Mini B connector is a compact version of the Type B connector and is used on many personal electronic devices, such as smart phones, digital cameras, and even some pro audio gear.
 The USB Mini B connector is a 5-pin connection and is much smaller than the USB Type B connector.
 The USB Micro Type A connector is also a 5-pin design and is smaller than the USB Mini B connector.
 USB 2.0 uses Mini B connectors, but USB 3.0 does not, using only Micro connectors.

 USB flash drive – a small, portable flash memory storage device that plugs into a standard USB port.
 It functions as a portable hard drive, but it is more convenient because it can be carried in a pocket and it is more durable because it contains no moving parts.
 Also called a thumb drive, jump drive, pen drive, key drive, token, USB stick, or USB drive.